DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-comparing-and-processing-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ## Further considerations

-There is now an overlap between this page and the [status of active applications report](/manage-teacher-training-applications/helping-users-check-how-quickly-courses-are-filling-up/).
+There’s now an overlap between this page and the [status of active applications report](/manage-teacher-training-applications/helping-users-check-how-quickly-courses-are-filling-up/).
 The only difference is that in the report we break down applications by course.

 We want to find out how useful users find this breakdown of applications by course.
 We can then remove the ‘status of active applications’ report and either: